-Have you ever eaten the last of the most deliciously juicy plum and with the pit as the only memento and wondered, “Can I plant a plum pit?”
+Have you ever eaten the last of the most deliciously juicy plum and, with the pit as the only memento, wondered, “Can I plant a plum pit?”
 The answer to planting plums from a pit is a resounding yes!
 Keep in mind, however, that the resulting tree may or may not fruit and, if it does fruit, the plum from the new tree may be nothing like the original glorious, succulent fruit.

 Most fruit trees are propagated from compatible rootstock or the mother plant onto which the desired variety is grafted to obtain a “true” copy of the fruit.
 Planting plums from a pit may result in a very different variety of the original; the fruit may be inedible, or you may produce an even better variety.
 Either way, it is fairly easy and super fun growing plums from pits.